What to do

 Whistler Village Beer Festival

 Whistler Village Beer Festival is 7 days of fun and good beer.
-The main event is held on September 19 and 20 at Whistler Olympic Plaza and features 60 craft breweries with more than 120 beers and ciders.
+The main event is held at Whistler Olympic Plaza and features 60 craft breweries with more than 120 beers and ciders.

 - Very Favourable